patrudu36/Strappd/README.md

 5. To <a href="https://firebase.google.com/docs/hosting/">Host the web app</a> on Firebase, Install <a href="https://firebase.google.com/docs/cli/">Firebase CLI</a>(npm install -g firebase tools), firebase login & init in project folder, install npm dependencies, select www as public directory and run Firebase Deploy.

-You can also add <a href="https://analytics.google.com/analytics/web">Google Analytics</a> to the index.html head tag to get Analytics Info about the app.
+After deployement, try to create a new login from the web app and update IsAdmin Key value to 1 under users in database tab in firebase console to give admin privileges to newly created login.
+You can refer to this <a href="https://drive.google.com/file/d/1-ubNllqBfgV0OeXO5iYAKOHCPDPTL-0S/view">Strappd User Document</a> or <a href="https://www.youtube.com/watch?v=3sI93VJ-g0M">1-minute Video</a> to checkout various features of the app.
+You can also Connect <a href="https://firebase.google.com/docs/hosting/custom-domain">Custom Domain</a> in firebase and add <a href="https://analytics.google.com/analytics/web">Google Analytics</a> in index.html to get usage stats.